MasterAI-Inc/libauto/README.md

 release(photoresistor)
 ```

 The program above prints the resistance of the photoresistor (in Ohms).
-You can play around with where a good threshold is for your application, and you can quickly see the value change by simply covering the light with your hand or by shining a flashlight at the photoresistor.
+You can play around with where a good threshold is for your application, and you can quickly see the value change by simply covering the light with your hand or by shining a flashlight at it.

 ### Push Buttons